mohitgupta3/Personal_Diary/README.md

  This will install all the dependencies and set up the admin account.

 ### To start the project:
-1. Install all required packages mentioned in *requirements.txt* by simply executing the following command in your terminal.
+1. Install required packages (if necessary) by simply executing the following command in your terminal.

   For Windows:
 ```
-    pip install -r requirements.txt
+    pip install <package-name>
 ```
   For Ubuntu:
 ```
-    pip3 install -r requirements.txt
+    pip3 install <package-name>
 ```

 2. Hit *Run.cmd (windows) or Run.sh (ubuntu)* to start the application.